from shopping around to sharing childcare with other single parents.

 When you see something on offer that you know is perfect for little Sally’s birthday in eight months’ time – get it; if you see something the kids would love for Christmas – buy it now.

 With saving money, little and often is the key – it will grow and it becomes a habit.
-If you’re a single parent earning, on pay day move any money left over from last month’s pay into your savings (even pennies count).
+If you’re a sole parent earning, on pay day move any money left over from last month’s pay into your savings (even pennies count).
 This encourages you to live within your monthly income, as well as build a savings pot for emergencies or to spoil the family.
-If you’re having to survive on single parent benefits, it’s the same principle – put any left overs away when the next payment comes in.
+If you’re having to survive on single parent benefits, it’s the same principle – put any leftovers away when the next payment comes in.
+There are apps that help you save for holidays or if any other big purchase you have set your sights on.

 4. Make money from those greedy banks